-timescale changes in the emission line easier.
+In order to identify variations caused by clumps, we must first understand the changes due to the CIRs within this observing night.
+From Fig. 13, the intensity change of the CIR excess emission can be clearly seen as a gradual increase of the flux during the night on the red-side of the line while the blue-side remains relatively constant.
+Difference spectra were calculated using the mean spectrum of the Keck data alone, which rendered the search for any short time-scale changes in the emission line easier.
 The effect of the CIR is visible once more on the red side of the line by a gradual passage from mainly negative flux differences in group 1 to mainly positive flux differences in group 3.
-In addition, and in spite of the paucity of the data, a few clumps are detected on the red-side and blue-side of the central line and are found to move red-ward and blue-ward in time, respectively.
+In addition, and in spite of the paucity of the data, a few clumps are detected on the red-side and blue-side of the central line and are found to move redwards and bluewards in time, respectively.
 These are displayed as dashed lines in Fig. 13.

-Since WR 134 was already known to show clump struc-

-tures within its wind (Moffat et al. 1988), one question that we aimed to answer during this campaign was whether these clumpy structures are always present and if they can be detected while the CIR has a strong presence within the wind.
-With this dataset, we have been able to determine that clumps and CIRs do indeed co-exist, although we were unable to study the details of the kinematics of the clumps with respect to that of the CIR due to the sparsity of our data within a given observing night.
+Since WR 134 was already known to show clump structures within its wind (Moffat et al. 1988), one question that we aimed to answer during this campaign was whether these clumpy structures are always present and if they can be detected while the CIR has a strong presence within the wind.
+With this data set, we have been able to determine that clumps and CIRs do indeed co-exist, although we were unable to study the details of the kinematics of the clumps with respect to that of the CIR due to the sparsity of our data within a given observing night.